U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Related works

-A third category of methods gathers supervised discriminative approaches, trained using not only pairs of dry and wet signals, but also more accurate AR models defined using reverberation scalar parameters or even the full RIR itself at training time.
+A second class of approaches rely on the combination of an autoregressive model and a speech prior and includes the classical Weighted Prediction Error (WPE) method~\cite{nakataniSpeechDereverberationBased2010} and its deep-learning-based extensions~\cite{kinoshitaNeuralNetworkBasedSpectrum2017, yangIntegratingDataPriors2024}.
+Such extensions can be trained in an unsupervised manner from wet signals~\cite{petkovUnsupervisedLearningApproach2019} in order to reduce the computational cost of WPE.
+While WPE-based methods leverage the AR model using backward linear prediction, recent approaches such as Forward Convolutive Prediction (FCP) extend this paradigm by modeling reverberation as a forward convolutional process, enabling more accurate and learnable representations aligned with neural architectures.
+Such approaches are used in supervised~\cite{wangConvolutivePredictionMonaural2021} and unsupervised settings~\cite{wangUSDnetUnsupervisedSpeech2024}. ² A third category of methods gathers supervised discriminative approaches, trained using not only pairs of dry and wet signals, but also more accurate AR models defined using reverberation scalar parameters or even the full RIR itself at training time.
 These approaches are used to inform a dereverberation model using acoustic information.
-For instance, the reverberation time is used to increase performance by adjusting the Short-Time Fourier Transform ($\STFT$) parameters in~\cite{wuReverberationTimeAwareApproachSpeech2017}, a dereverberation model is jointly optimized with a reverberation time estimator to steer an attention module in~\cite{wangTeCANetTemporalContextualAttention2021}, or the dereverberation model is informed using the reverberation time estimated from a pre-trained DNN~\cite{liCompositeT60Regression2023}.
+For instance, the reverberation time is used to increase performance by adjusting the Short-Time Fourier Transform ($\STFT$) parameters in~\cite{wuReverberationTimeAwareApproachSpeech2017}, a dereverberation model is jointly optimized with a reverberation time estimator to steer an attention module in~\cite{wangTeCANetTemporalContextualAttention2021}, or the dereverberation model is informed using the reverberation time estimated from a pre-trained DNN in~\cite{liCompositeT60Regression2023}.
 Another advantage of leveraging reverberation parameters at training is that they can be modified at inference, enabling user-controllable dereverberation~\cite{raoLowComplexityNeuralSpeech2025}.